Quantum measurements constrained by the third law of thermodynamics: Measurement schemes constrained by the third law

 But when the measurement of $\E$ is constrained by the third law, we show that $[\E,\F]=\zero$ is not sufficient for non-disturbance: the properties of $\E$ impose further constraints.
 We now present our first main result:

 \begin{theorem} Under the third law constraint, a completely unsharp observable $\E$ admits a measurement that does not disturb any observable $\F$ that commutes with $\E$.
 On the other hand, if an observable $\E$ satisfies $\|\E_x\| = 1$ for any outcome $x$, then there exists $\F$ which commutes with $\E$ but is disturbed by any measurement of $\E$ that is constrained by the third law. \end{theorem} That is, an $\E$-compatible instrument $\ii$ admits a measurement scheme $\mm$ that is constrained by the third law, such that $[\E,\F] = \zero \implies \tr[\F_y \ii_\xx(\rho)] = \tr[\F_y \rho]$ for all $y$ and $\rho$, if $\E$ is completely unsharp and only if $\|\E_x\| <1$ for all outcomes $x$.
+Note that an observable can satisfy $\| \E_x\| <1$ for all $x$ without being completely unsharp, since such effects can still have 0 in their spectrum.
 The proof is presented in \app{app:non-disturbance} (\propref{prop:non-disturbance}).
 To show sufficiency of complete unsharpness we prove that, given the third law constraint, an observable admits a L\"uders instrument if and only if it is completely unsharp (\propref{prop:luders-completely-unsharp}).
 But since L\"uders measurements are guaranteed to not disturb any commuting observable, the claim immediately follows.
 On the other hand, the necessity that the effects have norm smaller than 1 follows from the following: if any effect of $\E$ has eigenvalue 1, the projection onto such eigenspace commutes with $\E$ but is shown to be disturbed.
 In particular, this implies that when a norm-1 observable (such as a sharp observable) is measured under the third law constraint, then there exists some observable $\F$ that commutes with $\E$ but is nonetheless disturbed.
-Note that an observable can satisfy $\| \E_x\| <1$ for all $x$ without being completely unsharp, since such effects can still have 0 in their spectrum.